Sweet Tooth (TV series)

 Sweet Tooth is an American fantasy drama television series developed by Jim Mickle.
 It is based on the comic book series created by Jeff Lemire and published by DC Comics' Vertigo imprint.
 The series premiered on Netflix in June 2021, with a second season released in April 2023, and a third and final season announced the following month.
 The third season premiered on June 6, 2024.

 Development on the show began in 2018 at Hulu.
 By 2020, the series had moved to Netflix.
 Filming took place in New Zealand.
 Nonso Anozie, Christian Convery, Adeel Akhtar, Stefania LaVie Owen, Dania Ramirez, Aliza Vellani, Will Forte, Neil Sandilands, Marlon Williams, Amy Seimetz, Rosalind Chao, Kelly Marie Tran, and Cara Gee star while James Brolin provides the narration.

 Sweet Tooth is set in a world in which a virus has killed a majority of the world's human population, coinciding with the emergence of hybrid babies that are born with animal characteristics.
 The main story follows Gus (played by Convery), a naïve 10-year-old deer hybrid, who sets out to find his mother after his father's death.

-The series has received critical acclaim, earning 20 nominations across its first two seasons at the Children's and Family Emmy Awards, winning four.
+The series has received critical acclaim, earning 34 nominations across its first three seasons at the Children's and Family Emmy Awards, winning eight.

 Premise

 Ten years ago occurred "The Great Crumble", the collapse of society due to a viral pandemic of a disease known as the Sick (or the H5G9 virus), wiping out most of the world's human population.
 From the start of The Crumble on, hybrid babies are the norm with animal body parts and other characteristics.

 Unsure whether hybrids are the cause of the virus or a result of it, many humans fear and hunt them.
 Gus, a part-deer hybrid, lives in the wilderness with his father whom he calls "Pubba".
-Pubba dies from the Sick when Gus is nine years old, the boy discovers a box his father buried beneath a tree that contains paraphernalia from before The Great Crumble, but more importantly, a photograph of his mother, with the word "Colorado" written on it.
+Pubba dies from the Sick when Gus is nine years old.
+The boy discovers a box his father buried beneath a tree that contains paraphernalia from before The Great Crumble, but more importantly, a photograph of his mother with the word "Colorado" written on it.

-Gus in frustration accidentally starts a fire, which signals hunters who try to kill him.
+In frustration, Gus accidentally starts a fire, which signals hunters who try to kill him.
 He is saved by Tommy Jepperd, a lone traveler also drawn by the fire.
-Jepperd tries to leave Gus, but the boy insists that he escort him to Colorado to find his mother, and Jepperd (Big Man as Gus calls him) relents.
+Jepperd tries to leave Gus, but the boy insists that he escort him to Colorado to find his mother, and Jepperd (nicknamed "Big Man" by Gus) relents.

 The story also follows multiple side stories including: Dr. Aditya Singh as he tries to find a cure for the Sick, which his wife has lived with for years; Bear, who is the leader and founder of the Animal Army which saves and protects hybrids and all the while looking for her sister; Aimee Eden, a former therapist whose sanctuary for hybrids is called "The Preserve".